 Maths is an important life skill.
 We want our children to be confident mathematicians who are able to use and apply their learning and to understand that it is fine to make mistakes along the way.
 They are given lots of opportunities to discuss, explore, practice and apply mathematical concepts using hands on resources and ICT as well as the more traditional paper and pen methods.

 The maths curriculum contains a number of areas which include: number, measures, geometry and statistics.
 We believe these areas are not mutually exclusive and teach maths in a cross curricular context.
 This equips our children with the skills they need to solve real life problems.
-We broaden our children’s understanding of concepts by building on previous learning.
+We broaden our children’s understanding of concepts by building on previous learning and ensuring fluency, and link this learning to reasoning.
 This ensures a solid understanding of number skills which lay the foundation for all further mathematical development.

 We also want parents to feel confident supporting their children’s learning.
-Teachers will always find time to explain methods they are teaching, there are annual maths workshops and an area of our website where we are building demonstration videos.
+Teachers will always find time to explain methods they are teaching.

 Our science curriculum encourages children to grow into independent and inquisitive thinkers who have the skills to ask questions, research answers, observe closely, present findings, suggest hypotheses for testing and record data.
 Our science learning is safe, practical and hands on.
 We focus on using correct technical vocabulary and explore a range of information from a variety of different sources.